AdelaideCPC/aucpl-cli/README.md

 - **Problem name**: The name that's used to reference the problem in the CLI
 - **Problem title**: The title of the problem to put in the problem statement

+### Commands

+Here are a list of some of the commands.

+Problems

+- `aucpl problem create`: Create a new problem and generate necessary files
+- `aucpl problem solve`: Automatically generate output test cases for a given problem
+- `aucpl problem test`: Automatically run all tests for a given problem
+- `aucpl problem check`: Ensure test cases and files are not missing
+- `aucpl problem archive`: Archive a problem

+Competitions

+- `aucpl comp create`: Create a new competition
+- `aucpl comp add`: Add a problem to the competition
+- `aucpl comp finish`: Mark a competition as completed and archive all problems under the competition
+- `aucpl comp list`: List all competitions or problems in a competition
+- `aucpl comp solve`: Generate output test cases for all problems in a given competition
+- `aucpl comp test`: Run tests for all problems in a given competition
+- `aucpl comp remove`: Remove a problem from the competition
+- `aucpl comp rename`: Rename a competition

+Other

+- `aucpl help`: Show help
+- `aucpl sync`: Generate or update the problem mappings file